SaidaDAGDOUG/hooks-React/README.md

 ## Overview:

-This is an exmple from Coursera course "React Basics" is part of the Coursera course "Introduction to iOS Mobile Application Development."
+This is an exmple from Coursera course "React Basics" .
 You will learn how to use hooks in React components and understand the use-cases for the useState hook.

 ## Description: